Earthling in Planetary Hospice: late July 2023

 july 2023

-This Hydrangea nostalgia bush was grown from a 2017 cutting from its parent which was located in the front yard of my brick 2-flat on the northwest side of Chicago— one of a half-dozen planted by me in the late 90s, I had nurtured and obsessed over them for nearly 23 years — this one is now the lone survivor in my care at my rural home in Michigan.
+This Hydrangea nostalgia bush was grown from a 2017 autumn cutting from its parent which is, or was, located in the front yard of my brick 2-flat in the northwest side neighborhood of Portage Park in Chicago.
+One of a half-dozen or so white hydrangeas planted by me in the late 90s, I had nurtured and obsessed over them for nearly 23 years — this one is now the lone survivor in my care at my rural home in Michigan.

-But the genesis of my hydrangea devotion was not Martha Stewart’s ubiquitous “Living” magazine of 1990s — though she certainly named, informed, inspired and validated many a hydrangea obsession in those pages – instead, it was the nostalgic ubiquity of enormous white snowball blooms and arresting blue-purple poms on heritage shrubs that I admired, coveted, played and hid among during my childhood summers spent with my maternal grandparents in Murphysboro – a sleepy, rural town in Southern Illinois. /
+The genesis of my hydrangea devotion was not Martha Stewart’s ubiquitous “Living” magazine, also of 1990s — though she certainly named, informed, inspired and validated many a hydrangea obsession within those pages — rather, it was the nostalgic ubiquity of enormous white snowball blooms and arresting blue-purple poms on heritage shrubs that I admired, coveted, played and hid among during my childhood summers spent with my maternal grandparents in Murphysboro — a sleepy, rural town in Southern Illinois — where my maternal great, great grandmother, my great grandmother and grandmother were all born.

-I was entranced by those plants each summer — yet without the language to name and fully describe them to my mother when I returned back home to the Lathrop Homes housing projects – which was usually, just in the nick of time for back-to-school in August.
-Interestingly, I don’t recall ever drawing a picture of hydrangeas or taking a photo of them with my hard-won Kodak Instamatic pocket camera as a child – even though I frequently used both methods to capture/record my favorite things. //
+I was entranced by those plants each summer — yet without the language to name and fully describe them to my mother when I returned back home to the Chicago Housing Authority’s Lathrop Homes aka “the projects” – which was usually, just in the nick of time for back-to-school in late August.
+Interestingly, I don’t recall ever drawing a picture of hydrangeas or taking a photo of them with my hard-earned Kodak Instamatic pocket camera as a child – even though I frequently used both methods to capture/record my favorite things. //

 Nostalgia Kills

-Nostalgia makes us psychologically pine for a sweeter but largely false time in our lives — a blind, shallow or ignorant time that we prefer to, that we choose to, remember as “innocence” or romanticize or idealize as the “best times of my life” or the “good ol’ days”
+Nostalgia makes us psychologically pine for a sweeter but largely false time in our lives — a naive, shallow or ignorant time that we prefer to, that we choose to, remember as “innocence” or romanticize, idealize or distort as the “best times of my life” or the “good ol’ days”.

-— instead of thoroughly revisiting the entirety of the time, place, people or experience — nostalgia often robs — or kills the opportunity for true introspection and understanding. ///
+Instead of thoroughly revisiting the entirety of the time, place, people or experience, nostalgia often robs — or kills — the opportunity for true introspection and material dialectics. ///

 early July 2023

-Nostalgia sounds like the name of the a psychological condition premised on avoiding “dis-ease”
+Nostalgia sounds like the name of the a psychological condition catalyzed by avoiding “dis-ease”

 Continue reading “Hydrangea nostalgia”